ministryofjustice/dps-gradle-spring-boot/README.md

 ## Testing the plugin locally on other projects

 * Firstly bump the version of the plugin.
-* The publish the plugin to local maven
+* Then publish the plugin to local maven
 ```
 ./gradlew publishToMavenLocal
 ```